tlee75/personal-site/README.md

 ### Github

 #### Environment
-Create a Github environment named `prod` and populate with the following:

-1. Github Secret named `SSH_PRIVATE_KEY` with a private key to your OCI instance in this format:
+Create a Github environment named `prod` and create a Github Secret named `SSH_PRIVATE_KEY` with a private key to your OCI instance in this format:

     ```shell
     -----BEGIN RSA PRIVATE KEY-----
     XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX